• Skip to primary navigation

 Send kids on a rainbow color hunt (made from a large paper scroll) | spotofteadesigns.com

 • Go on a color hunt – Instead of bringing the objects to them as a collection and having them sort it out, lay out sheets of construction paper or draw a rainbow on a large paper roll and have them hunt objects that fit the colors shown.
-(PS I have free color hunt printables to use with Elf on the Shelf to practice color recognition in the holiday season!)
+(PS I have free color hunt printables to use with holiday elf to practice color recognition in the holiday season!)

 • Read books focused on colors – We have lots of books that feature colors but love Mix it up by Herve Tullet which is an interactive book that engages readers with the pages pretending to mix blobs of colors to make new colors.